orel-adivi/orel-adivi.github.io/README.md

-The website is under construction and will be available soon.
+The website is currently under construction, and will be available soon.